ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 :   Remote gateway IP address for the GRE tunnel connection.

 `--remote-tunnel-ip`
+:   Remote tunnel IP address for the GRE tunnel connection.

+`--base-connection-id`
 :    Optional: ID of the classic network connection that will be the underlay for the GRE tunnel.
 For use only with the `gre_tunnel` network type.

 `--base-network-type`